Ny3ndrak/02240352_WEB101_PA1/README.md

 ### 📌 Project Overview

-This project is a React-based recreation of the Netflix homepage using Tailwind CSS for styling.
+This project is a Next.js-based recreation of the Netflix homepage using Tailwind CSS for styling.
 The goal of this assignment is to replicate the visual structure and layout of Netflix's interface.

 ## Installation & Setup